Exhibition II Et Tu

 Image Description

-Blue text around an illustration of a red strawberry on a white background
+White text and an illustration of the tops of buildings on a black background

 Back Style